Arupanandarath/Web-application-using-python/README.md

-# Web application using python
+# Web gui application using python